 These tips can help you set a crowdfunding goal that is realistic and achievable:

-- Understand the campaign’s goal: Are you running this campaign to raise a specific amount of money, or are you testing the market?
-Having clarity about the campaign’s overall purpose can help you set a realistic goal.
+- Understand the campaign’s goal: Are you running this campaign to raise capital, or are you testing the market?
+Clarifying the campaign’s overall purpose can help you set a realistic goal.

-- Determine your budget: Remember to factor in costs like sending rewards to backers, platform and payment processing fees, and campaign costs like marketing.
+- Determine your budget: Factor in costs like sending rewards to backers, platform and payment processing fees, and campaign costs like marketing.

 - Create a realistic timeline: The length of your campaign can vary, but most experts recommend 30 to 60 days.
-Balance the amount you’re trying to raise with a reasonable time frame for raising it.
+Balance the amount you’re trying to raise with a reasonable time frame.

-- Review similar campaigns: Is your goal comparable to that of campaigns for similar projects?
+- Review similar campaigns: Is your goal comparable to campaigns for similar projects?
 How well did those other campaigns do in terms of meeting their goals?

 Step 5: Create Your Promotional Plan